Education at Villa Grande

 In order to visit the centre with a group of pupils, or students, you need to make an appointment.
 We are flexible when it comes to wishes or preferences from our visitors.

-Please send and email to email@example.com in order to book a visit.
-We will answer your request within two days.
+Please send and email to firstname.lastname@example.org in order to book a visit.
+We normally answer your request within two days.